maxwba/react-beers/README.md

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app), using the [Redux](https://redux.js.org/) and [Redux Toolkit](https://redux-toolkit.js.org/) template.
+This project was create for training my Redux and Tests skills.

-## Available Scripts
+## About the app

-In the project directory, you can run:
+You can search for some beers detail and can post your beers too.

 ### `npm start`